tinhuynh/foi-management-public/README.md

 - Developed Model-Driven, Canvas, and Power Pages apps with responsive UI and advanced customisation.
 - Built and configured PCF control, C# plugins, and client-side JavaScript.
 - Set up governance measures including DLP, environment variables, and Solution Checker.
+- Built error logging with handling and diagnostics for critical flows.
-- Power Platform Pipelines deployments across DEV and TEST environments.
+- Deployed solutions across DEV and TEST environments using Power Platform Pipelines.
 - Created and documented automated workflows, security models, and integration points.
 - Produced solution diagrams and technical documentation for maintainability.